simonharris/django-wikiwikiweb/docs/source/installation.rst

-Database migrations
+Database Migrations
 ^^^^^^^^^^^^^^^^^^^

-Finally, apply the database migrations to create the tables needed by ``django-wikiwikiweb``:
+5) finally, apply the database migrations to create the tables needed by ``django-wikiwikiweb``:

 .. code-block:: console